 I must admit that I personally didn’t feel this conflict in the mid-1950s to early-1960s and may have been insensitive to it in others.
 I accepted the custom of swimming naked with my Scout troop at the Y, in high school swim class, with boy friends in a wilderness stream, even with a friend for an evening dip in a river.
 Nor did I associate this social nudity with sexuality.
 Perhaps in my late teens/early twenties, swimming naked with naked young women might have provoked different thoughts and physical reactions.

 But in my article I defended the practice of swimming naked back in the day as a generally wholesome experience of social nakedness that many men had but is lacking today.
 Now some men, who took it for granted when they were boys, don’t talk about it because the reaction of others is one of disbelief or shaming.
 The shaming is not of the person but of the situation.
 Yet the implication is that we participated in a shameful practice.
-How can that not be about boys swimming nude internalized?
-That’s why many men respond to negative comments defensively or with embarrassed silence.
+How can this disapproval of a practice we participated in not be internalized?
+That’s why many men respond to negative comments about boys swimming naked in school defensively or with embarrassed silence.

 Yet the human spirit will not be suppressed and there are an increasing number of venues to experience social nakedness even in America.
 Among them are clothing optional beaches and swimming areas, Asian spas, naked yoga classes, adult partners retreats, nudist gatherings, etc. If some men have ventured into these arenas I think most of them have found that after the first few minutes of being with a bunch of other naked men they become quite used to it (as I experienced in the local Korean spa).
 I think the same situation would apply to being in mixed sex company, such as in a Finnish or Swedish sauna (as I experienced with a Swedish family back in 1975) or on a clothing optional beach (which I have not experienced).